spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 - #3 Nitin Upadhyay (receives a copy)
 - This ensures that the contract goes to the GitLab signatory to sign first, as well as the recruiter for a Cc and once signed by them it will go to the People Experience for an update of records.
 1. Then click "Done".
-1. When LOA is signed, ensure that you merge profiles before Hiring into BambooHR to avoid creating duplicate profile
+1. When LOA is signed, ensure that you merge profiles before Hiring to avoid creating duplicate profile

 ## Rehires